aoustry/Bilevel-programs-with-QP-as-LL/README.md

 Implementation of the algorithms presented in:

 M. Cerulli(1), A. Oustry(1,2), C. D'Ambrosio(1), L. Liberti(1).
-Convergent algorithms for a class of convex semi-infinite programs, Submitted, 2021.
+Convergent algorithms for a class of convex semi-infinite programs, SIAM Journal on Optimization, 2022.

 # Affiliations
 (1) LIX CNRS, Ecole polytechnique, Institute Polytechnique de Paris, 91120 Palaiseau, France